I hope everyone had a wonderful Thanksgiving with their families. Christmas is just around the corner and I’m ready!

 I’m not saying any of this would work out the way my friend and I talked about.
 It was just a conversation between two friends and in our perfect worlds, at this moment in time, that’s what we’d be interested in while we live life in the single lane.

 Update…for the past several months I’ve been talking to a man who lives a few states away.
 He’s very nice.
 Friendly.
 Respectful.
 Successful.
 Funny.
 Interesting.
 Like me, he’s divorced.
-He travels with his job so we’ve talked about meeting the next time he’s in the area.
 It’s nice to have someone to talk to again, but I have no expectations.
 I’ll just enjoy the interaction for the present and let the future take care of itself.